Frozen Funds Charitable Trust

 Preference will be given to project proposals that would not be normally funded through government.

 How to apply

-Applications for 2017 are now open.
 For more information on the Frozen Fund Charitable Trust, click here.

 'Frozen Funds' was the name given to the interest on patients' welfare benefits paid into psychiatric and psychopaedic hospital trust accounts in the 1970s and 80s.
 The interest money was kept by the institutions to fund such things as recreational projects.